Geoffrey Till: Academic career

 With the closure of the Royal Naval College, Greenwich, Till moved to the Joint Services Command and Staff College, where he served as the Dean of Academic Studies, a position he held concurrently with his King's College London chair and headship of the Department of the Defence Studies Department, until September 2006, when he received a Fellowship of King's College London.

-He has also been Visiting Professor at the Armed Forces University, Taiwan and Senior Visiting Research Fellow at the Institute of Defence and Strategic Studies, Singapore.
-He is also a Member of Council of the Royal United Services Institute.
-In 2018, the U.S. Naval War College appointed him Dudley W. Knox Distinguished Visiting Professor of Naval History and Maritime Strategy in the College's Hattendorf Historical Center.
+He has also been visiting professor at the Armed Forces University, Taiwan and senior visiting research fellow at the Institute of Defence and Strategic Studies, Singapore.
+He is also a member of council of the Royal United Services Institute.
+In 2018, the U.S. Naval War College appointed him Dudley W. Knox Distinguished Visiting Professor of Naval History and Maritime Strategy in the college's Hattendorf Historical Center.

 He has written extensively on maritime history and strategy.
-Till has been Reviews Editor for the Journal of Strategic Studies since it was launched in 1978, General Editor of Brassey’s Seapower: Naval Vessels, Weapons Systems and Technology series since 1987, contributing its first volume on modern sea power, and general series editor of the Frank Cass series on naval policy and history.
+Till has been reviews editor for the Journal of Strategic Studies since it was launched in 1978, general editor of Brassey’s Seapower: Naval Vessels, Weapons Systems and Technology series since 1987, contributing its first volume on modern sea power, and general series editor of the Frank Cass series on naval policy and history.
 He sits on the executive committee of the University of Haifa's Maritime Policy & Strategy Research Center.

 Honours and awards

+In September 2014, the Royal Swedish Society of Naval Sciences elected him a Corresponding Member.

 In 2018, The U.S. Naval War College selected Till as the 2018 Hattendorf Prize Laureate.

 Till was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to defence.